Get thicker, fuller hair with dermatologist developed treatments

 • A burning sensation

-• Contact dermatitis, a non-contagious skin inflammation that may present as itchiness, rash, bumps, swelling, or small blisters
+• Contact dermatitis — non-contagious skin inflammation showing up as itchiness, rash, bumps, swelling, or small blisters

 Additionally, finasteride is classified as a pregnancy category X drug.
 This means it shouldn’t be used by pregnant women or those planning to become pregnant.